Railpower Technologies: Green Goat Hybrid switchers

 Their locomotive models include the Green Goat (GG) and Green Kid (GK) series.
 Created from older locomotives, these units are deployed in services where there is a lot of idle time, such as yard switching.
 Below the frame they are the same as their pre-recycled locomotive.
 Above the frame they are new, with all new hood and cab assemblies.
 A small generator and a large bank of batteries power the locomotive.
 The generator is used to recharge the batteries.
 The locomotives meet the new EPA exhaust emissions standards.
 Currently production includes the GG10B, GG20B, and GK10B locomotives.
 The "B" indicates B-B wheel arrangement the "10" or "20" signifies 1,000 or 2,000 hp respectively.

 Genset Locomotives

 Railpower also produces a series of "Genset" type locomotives, which are powered by between 2 and 4 smaller diesel engines each.
 The engines are computer controlled, with the computer stopping and starting engines on a rotating basis, as required to produce the horsepower needed at any given moment.

 Currently on the market are the RP20BH (two-engine hybrid) and RP20BD (three engine diesel) locomotives for light road duties.
 The "B" or "C" in the model number signifies B-B, or C-C wheel arrangement, with the "14", "20" or "27" signifying 1,400 hp, 2,000 or 2,700 hp respectively.
-Some of the units built for BNSF have virtually no cab at all, as BNSF specified the locomotives to be equipped with remote control technology.